ghoststeas/ghoststeas/README.md

 <p align="center">"What are you talking about?
 I am me nobody else!".</p>

-<div align="center"> | ⋆ I like games.
-Mhm</3 anyways I like to draw in my freetime and i'm slowly learning how to color nicely in pt!
-Right now i'm enjoying kingdom hearts a lot  <div align="center"> if you can't tell from..the endless amount of Roxas stuff but I do like other things like Transformers, Omori, MCSM, SFAWTNE and I just got into Madoka Magica <div align="center">!!
-That stuff.
-Anywho dni if your homophobic, proshipper, and rlly into poltics (idk what you would call someone who likes that stuff).
-I don't like talking/ <div align="center"> hearing about it.
-(This whole github page is a wip btw!!
-It's pretty obvious idk abt uu..if u have tips it would be cool if u gave ha.) ⋆ |
+<div align="center"> int freely unless said other wise like dni/dniuf
+<div align="center"> bmf if you like kh and if you don't fit the DNI on straw (which is a WIP)
+<div align="center"> also githubs a big fat wip

 <br>Oh look stamps (my stamps screwed up so i'm down to these eight</3):